Thomas Hornsby: Life

 Hornsby was instrumental in the establishment of the Radcliffe Observatory at Oxford in 1772, and was made Radcliffe Observer in the same year.
 In 1782, he was appointed Sedleian Professor of Natural Philosophy.
 In 1783, he became Radcliffe Librarian.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1788.

 Hornsby made tens of thousands of astronomical observations.
 These were not published, however, until 1932, and were donated to Corpus Christi College, Oxford in 1935.
 They include a determination of the rate of change of the axial inclination of the Earth and the proper motion of Arcturus, both close to the modern values, whose combination of visual magnitude and large proper motion led Hornsby to argue (incorrectly) that "We may, I think, fairly conclude that Arcturus is the nearest Star to our System visible in this Hemisphere".

 The crater Hornsby on the Moon is named after him.

 N.B.
 His death announcement in the Kentish Gazette 24 April 1810 quotes his death as "Wednesday (11th Apr.
 1810) at the Observatory Oxford, aged 76, the Rev. Thomas Hornsby D.D. & F.R.S.
-Savalian Professor of Astronomy, Professor of Natural Philosophy, & Librarian of the Radcliffe Library."
+Savilian Professor of Astronomy, Professor of Natural Philosophy, & Librarian of the Radcliffe Library."

-The O.D.N.B gives this information:
+The Oxford Dictionary of National Biography gives this information:

 "Hornsby, Thomas (1733–1810), astronomer, the son of Thomas Hornsby (bap.
 1704, d.
 1771), an apothecary and later alderman, and his wife, Thomasine Forster, née Coulson (bap.
 1705, d.
 1775), was baptized in the parish of St Nicholas, Durham, on 27 August 1733.
 Hornsby died in Oxford on 11 April 1810, and was buried at St Giles' there on 19 April."